 If you’re using a referral program software like ReferralCandy, the platform automatically updates industry benchmarks and tells you if your program is up to scratch:

 For real.
-Your team barely has to put any effort in, because your customers are basically out there prospecting for you.
+Your team barely has to put any effort in because your customers are basically out there prospecting for you.

 Once you set up the framework of your referral marketing program and what you’re willing to offer, all you need to do to make it successful is what you’re already doing: producing the right product and giving your customers exceptional service and support.

-Once you’ve got an army of customers who love what you do, they’ll be willing to should your brand’s name from the rooftop!
+Once you’ve got an army of customers who love what you do, they’ll be willing to shout your brand’s name from the rooftop!
 (Or at least refer their friends and colleagues to your business in exchange for a reward, which is just as good).

 Join 30,000+ other sales and marketing professionals.
 Subscribe to our Sell to Win newsletter!